Homemade Almond Milk is so stupid-easy to make, and it tastes way better than store-bought.

-I have a request: please don’t buy almond milk sold in cartons in the store.
-It’s often processed using chemicals and is usually filled with sugar, chemicals and preservatives.
+I have a request: Please don’t buy almond milk sold in cartons in the store.
+It’s often processed using synthetic chemicals and is usually filled with sugar and preservatives.
 Gross.

 - 1 cup raw almonds

 - 4 cups filtered water